DanielPower/car-game/COMPETITION.md

    - Output: 4 consecutive 64-bit floats (32 bytes)

 ### Alternative: JavaScript Submission
 If you prefer to write your AI in JavaScript or TypeScript, you can implement the `CarAI` interface directly.
-See the `SimpleAI.ts` file for an example.
+We recommend using AssemblyScript (shown above) for the best performance, but direct JavaScript implementation is also possible.

 ## Setting Up Your Development Environment